catalyst002/react/README.md

 6. Open a new terminal session
 7. Install the dependencies for the chat server: `cd server && yarn install`
 8. Start the chat server: `yarn start`
+9. Run deployer.mjs `node deployer.mjs` to deploy contract
-9. Open the application in your browser: `http://localhost:5173/`
+10. Open the application in your browser: `http://localhost:5173/`

 ## Setup